 (3) An acceptance of an offer is to be in writing signed by the employee.

-(4) An employing authority which makes a severance payment to a registered employee under this regulation shall give the Minister such information concerning the severance payment as the Minister requires.
+(4) An employing authority which makes a severance payment to a registered employee under this regulation shall give the Commissioner such information concerning the severance payment as the Commissioner requires.

+[Regulation 15 amended in Gazette 5 Nov 2010 p.
+5569.]

 16. Voluntary severance initiated by registered employees

 (1) A registered employee who wishes to receive an offer of voluntary severance may apply in writing to his or her employing authority for such an offer.

-(2) An employing authority which has received an application made under subregulation (1) may, with the prior approval of the Minister, make an offer of voluntary severance to the applicant.
+(2) An employing authority which has received an application made under subregulation (1) may, with the prior approval of the Commissioner, make an offer of voluntary severance to the applicant.

 (3) The offer shall provide for —